"BEST DJ" (Village Voice 2014 Best of NYC Readers’ Poll)

 NEW YORK NIGHT TRAIN is the party machine of Jonathan Toubin!
 The subject of feature articles in Rolling Stone, Village Voice, New York Times, Wall Street Journal, The Guardian, Pitchfork, BBC World Service, VICE, Huffington Post, and other prestigious publications, the dynamic international DJ/nightlife visionary is spicing up life by prompting rock and roll fans to dance again and simultaneously offering a more extciting and exquisite "maximum rock and soul" alternative to the music typically spun at night clubs, music festivals, discos, raves, loft parties, etc. – changing the world one wild 45rpm vinyl scorcher at a time.

-Working over 1800 gigs the last eight years, Mr. Jonathan Toubin has managed to keep one wingtip in the counter-culture from which he emerged (punk bars, DIY basements, loft parties, art galleries, rock venues, and shady afterhours spots) while crossing over to dance clubs, prestigious festivals, boutique hotels, museums, ivy league colleges, fashion parties, arena pop/rock shows, raves, and even headlining his second gig at Lincoln Center.
-He’s also the only DJ given an entire official night at SXSW – and he’s done it three times!
+Working over 1900 gigs the last eight years, Mr. Jonathan Toubin has managed to keep one wingtip in the counter-culture from which he emerged (punk bars, DIY basements, loft parties, art galleries, rock venues, and shady afterhours spots) while crossing over to dance clubs, prestigious festivals (Bonnaroo, All Tomorrow’s Parties, etc) boutique hotels, museums, ivy league colleges, fashion parties, arena pop/rock shows, raves, and even headlining his second gig at Lincoln Center.
+He’s also the only DJ given an entire official night at SXSW – and he’s done it four times!
 Toubin continues to play the world’s most infamous dives and rock clubs while garnering press in highbrow publications and receiving nominations for nightlife awards from the fancier side of culture in the process.
-He also has a couple of live mixes available on Burger Records and a pair of compilations on Norton Records – Souvenirs of the Soul Clap, Vol 1 and 2.
+He also has a couple of live mixes available on Burger Records and four critically acclaimed best-selling compilations on Norton Records – Souvenirs of the Soul Clap, Vol 1, 2, 3, and 4..

 Jonathan Toubin debuted the Soul Clap and Dance-Off in March 2007 as a monthly outlet to play his growing collection of soul 45s to a small north Brooklyn underground art/rock social community in the spirit of 1990s indie/punk scene parties.
 He added a brief dance-contest to the mix to make the event more interesting.
 As this humble makeshift neighborhood underdog evolved into an institution, Mr. T employed the party’s popularity as a weapon against tired hit nights, 80s nights, and other mediocre contemporary dance culture – offering an alternative in the possibility of dancing to exciting music most of us have never heard before with the unparalleled sound of the original recordings.
-The epic size, frequency, and geographical breadth of the Soul Clap the last few years has been a seed for a new wave of soul dance culture among indie rockers, punks, and hipsters first in Brooklyn, next in Manhattan, and, within two years, around the world – inspiring slews of imitators and developing new nightlife economies everywhere from Portland, ME to Portland, OR, from Perth to Tel Aviv.
+The epic size, frequency, and geographical breadth of the Soul Clap has been a seed for a new wave of soul dance culture among indie rockers, punks, and hipsters (for lack of a better term. new culture-consuming urbanites?) first in Brooklyn, next in Manhattan, and, by 2009, around the world – inspiring slews of imitators and developing new nightlife economies everywhere from Portland, ME to Portland, OR, from Buenos Aires to Stockholm, from Sydney to Tel Aviv.

-Playing only the original vinyl (no repros, comps, etc) for dancers instead of collectors, cutting $5 commoners with $500 rarities with strategic pitching, sequencing, EQ-ing, and transitioning, Mr T distinguishes his sets from typical 45 DJs by focusing on juxtaposition of beats and developing a playfully unique selection aesthetic.
-In the process he also stood in contrast to the hit-players and computer jocks on the other end of culture by playing uncommon supreme music on all-original vinyl.
+Playing only the original vinyl (no repros, comps, etc) for dancers instead of collectors, cutting $5 commoners with $500 rarities with strategic pitching, sequencing, EQ-ing, and transitioning, Mr T distinguishes his sets from typical 45 DJs by focusing on the floor, the juxtaposition of beats, and the mix of selections.
+In the process he also stood in contrast to the hit-players and computer jocks on the other end of culture by playing uncommon supreme music on all-original vinyl with playful improvisation.
 Years of nightly gigging in a variety of settings offered NYNT’s conductor a huge advantage over his peers in that his labor also served as an infinite laboratory regarding the subtleties of how, without spinning obvious or even familiar material, to make a variety of cultures and subcultures dance together – uniting even the squarest weekend dance floors under the undeniable power of his live improvised mixes of real deal records.
 His primary goal remains offering a supreme unforgettable one-of-a-kind experience to nightlife denizens everywhere.

 In addition to the notorious dance contest, New York Night Train parties have been made even more interesting by including notable guest DJs, live music, visuals, dancers and performance to the mix.
-Andrew WK, Black Lips, Dum Dum Girls, King Khan and the BBQ and King Khan and the Shrines, Mac DeMarco, the Oh Sees, Quintron and Ms Pussycat, Charles Bradley, The Gories, Sky Saxon, La La Brooks of the Crystals, Wreckless Eric, Reigning Sound, and dozens and dozens more have played at NYNT parties.
-In addition to practically every major American 45 DJ of note, the parties have also featured guest DJs from across music: Calvin Johnson (Beat Happening), Danny Kroha and Mick Collins (The Gories), David Johansen (New York Dolls), Genesis P-Orridge (Throbbing Gristle), Gibby Haynes (Butthole Surfers), Ian Svenonius (Make-Up), James Chance (Contortions), Jared Swiley and Cole Alexander (Black Lips), Jello Biafra (Dead Kennedy’s), Jon Spencer (Pussy Galore/JSBX/etc), Kembra Pfahler (Veloptuous Horror of Karen Black), Kool Herc (father of hip hop), Kyp Malone (TV on the Radio), Moses Archuleta (Deerhunter), Nick Waterhouse, Sean Yseult (White Zombie), Nick Zinner (Yeah Yeah Yeahs) and many more.
-Finally, outside of his own parties, Jonathan DJs at live shows by bands as diverse ad Black Keys, Bon Iver, Dinosaur Jr, Erykah Badu, Faith No More, F*cked Up, Interpol, Jack White, LCD Soundsystems, Mac DeMarco, MGMT, MIA, Mission of Burma, Odd Future, OFF, Rick Ross and, Ty Segall.
+Andrew WK, Black Lips, Dum Dum Girls, King Khan and the BBQ and King Khan and the Shrines, Mac DeMarco, the Oh Sees, Quintron and Ms Pussycat, Charles Bradley, The Gories, Shannon and the Clams, Sky Saxon, La La Brooks of the Crystals, Wreckless Eric, Reigning Sound, and dozens and dozens more have played at NYNT parties.
+In addition to practically every major American 45 DJ of note, the parties have also featured guest DJs from across music: Calvin Johnson (Beat Happening), Danny Kroha and Mick Collins (The Gories), David Johansen (New York Dolls), Genesis P-Orridge (Throbbing Gristle), Gibby Haynes (Butthole Surfers), Ian Svenonius (Make-Up), James Chance (Contortions), Jared Swiley and Cole Alexander (Black Lips), Jello Biafra (Dead Kennedy’s), Jon Spencer (Pussy Galore/JSBX/etc), Kembra Pfahler (Veloptuous Horror of Karen Black), Kool Herc (father of hip hop), Kyp Malone (TV on the Radio), Lenny Kaye (Patti Smith Group), Nick Waterhouse, Sean Yseult (White Zombie), Nick Zinner (Yeah Yeah Yeahs), Randy Jones (The Village People), and many more.
+Finally, outside of his own parties and rock festivals, Jonathan DJs at live shows by the underground rock and roll bands you would expect but has also has found himself working at rock shows odd pairings as diverse ad Black Keys, Bon Iver, Charlie XCX, Dinosaur Jr, Erykah Badu, Faith No More, F*cked Up, Interpol, Jack White, Kendrick Lamar, Killer Mike, LCD Soundsystems, MGMT, MIA, Mission of Burma, Odd Future, and Rick Ross.

 December 7, 2011, while Toubin was on tour in Portland, OR, a runaway cab crashed through his first-floor hotel room – running him over and landing on his chest.
-In critical condition and sedated in the ICU for over a month, the soul proprietor’s friends and fans around the United States took action – throwing him dozens of benefits everywhere from New York to Los Angeles and Detroit to New Orleans – featuring everyone from Yeah Yeah Yeahs to Ty Segall to Maragaret Cho.
-Many operations and months of physical therapy later, New York Night Train’s conducter proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ at Jack White’s Webster Hall show April 27 (less than five months after the accident that doctors predicted would take more than a year to recover from).
+In critical condition and sedated in the ICU for over five weeks, and in full-time intensive rehabilitation for months, the soul proprietor’s friends and fans around the United States took action – throwing dozens of benefits in his honor everywhere from New York to Los Angeles and Detroit to New Orleans – featuring everyone from Yeah Yeah Yeahs to Ty Segall to Maragaret Cho.
+Many operations and months of physical therapy later, New York Night Train’s conductor proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ at Jack White’s Webster Hall show April 27 (less than five months after the accident that doctors predicted would take at least a year to recover from enough to function on a basic level).

 Jonathan Toubin/NY Night Train Current Reoccuring Parties: